 \section{Majority Vote Learning}

-\subsection{Notations and setting}
+\subsection{Notations and Setting}

 We stand in the context of learning a weighted majority vote for binary classification.
 Let $\Xcal\!\subseteq\! \R^{d}$ be a $d$-dimensional input space, and $\Ycal{=}\{-1, +1\}$ be the label space.
-We assume an unknown data distribution $\Dcal$ on $\Xcal{\times}\Ycal$, we denote $\Dcal_{\Xcal}$ the marginal distribution on $\Xcal$.
-A learning algorithm is provided with a learning sample $\Scal{=}\{(\xbf_i, y_i)\}_{i=1}^{m}$ where each example $(\xbf_i,y_i)$ is drawn {\it i.i.d.} from $\Dcal$, we denote $\Scal{\sim}\Dcal^m$ the random drawn of such a sample.
-Given $\Hcal$ a hypothesis set constituted by so-called {\it voters} \mbox{$h:\Xcal{\rightarrow}\Ycal$}, and given $\Scal$, the learner aims to find a weighted combination of the voters \mbox{from $\Hcal$}; the weights are modeled by a distribution on $\Hcal$.
+We assume an unknown data distribution $\Dcal$ on $\Xcal{\times}\Ycal$, we denote by $\Dcal_{\Xcal}$ the marginal distribution on $\Xcal$.
+A learning algorithm is provided with a learning sample $\Scal{=}\{(\xbf_i, y_i)\}_{i=1}^{m}$ where each example $(\xbf_i,y_i)$ is drawn {\it i.i.d.} from $\Dcal$, we denote by $\Scal{\sim}\Dcal^m$ the random draw of such a sample.
+Given $\Hcal$ a hypothesis set constituted by so-called {\it voters} \mbox{$h:\Xcal{\rightarrow}\Ycal$}, and $\Scal$, the learner aims to find a weighted combination of the voters \mbox{from $\Hcal$}; the weights are modeled by a distribution on $\Hcal$.
 To learn such a combination in the PAC-Bayesian framework, we assume a {\it prior} distribution $\P$ on $\Hcal$, and---after the observation of $\Scal$---we learn a {\it posterior} distribution $\Q$ on $\Hcal$.
-More precisely, we aim to learn a well-performing classifier that is expressed as a \mbox{$\Q$-\textit{weighted majority vote}} $\MV_\Q$ defined as
+More precisely, we aim to learn a well-performing classifier that is expressed as a \mbox{$\Q$-\textit{weighted majority vote}} $\MVQ$ defined as

-The objective is thus to learn $\MV_\Q$ such that it commits as few errors as possible on unseen data from $\Dcal$, {\it i.e.}, that leads to a low true risk $r^{\MV}_{\Dcal}\!(\Q)$ under the \mbox{$0$-$1$-loss}, defined as
+We thus want to learn $\MVQ$ that commits as few errors as possible on unseen data from $\Dcal$, {\it i.e.}, that leads to a low true risk $r^{\MV}_{\Dcal}\!(\Q)$ under the \mbox{{ 0-1}-loss defined as}